saxix/django-iadmin/docs/source/tutorial.rst

 by default only ``Equals to`` and ``Not equals to`` filters are enabled, but also ``Greater than``, ``Less than``, ``Greater or equals than`` and ``Less or equals than`` are available.
-To enable them, create an attribute named ``cell_filter_operators`` attribute for the selected column.
-You can that in multiple ways.
+To enable them, create an attribute named ``cell_filter_operators`` for the selected column.
+You can do that in multiple ways.

 If the column is a :class:`django.db.models.Field` instance::